oppia/oppia-android/Buf-Guide.md

    * Message should be in Pascal case, example - `ProfileAvatar`

 * `ONEOF_LOWER_SNAKE_CASE` checks that oneof names are lower_snake_case.
-   * Oneof should be lower snake case
+   * Oneof should be a lower snake case

 * `PACKAGE_LOWER_SNAKE_CASE` checks that packages are lower_snake.case.
    * Package should be lower snake case, example - `model`

-* `ENUM_ZERO_VALUE_SUFFIX` checks that enum zero values are suffixed with `_UNSPECIFIED` (suffix is configurable).
+* `ENUM_ZERO_VALUE_SUFFIX` checks that enum zero values are suffixed with `_UNSPECIFIED` (the suffix is configurable).
    * All the enum whose value is zero should be suffixed with `_UNSPECIFIED`, example - `AUDIO_LANGUAGE_UNSPECIFIED = 0;`

 * `FILE_LOWER_SNAKE_CASE` checks that filenames are lower_snake_case.
-   * All the proto file names are should be in lower snake case, example - `topic.proto`
+   * All the proto file names are should be in lower snake case, for example - `topic.proto`

 #### Excluding:
-* `PACKAGE_DIRECTORY_MATCH` checks that all files with are in a directory that matches their package name.
+* `PACKAGE_DIRECTORY_MATCH` checks that all files are in a directory that matches their package name.
-   *  this verifies that all files that declare a given package foo.bar.baz.v1 are in the directory foo/bar/baz/v1 relative to the root
+   *  this verifies that all files that declare a given package foo.bar.baz.v1 is in the directory foo/bar/baz/v1 relative to the root

 * `ENUM_VALUE_PREFIX` checks that enum values are prefixed with `ENUM_NAME_UPPER_SNAKE_CASE`.
    * `enum Foo { FOO_ONE = 0; }`